microsoft/EdgeML/docs/README_PROTONN_TLC.md

-# ProtoNN: Compressed and accurate KNN for resource-constrained devices
+o# ProtoNN: Compressed and accurate KNN for resource-constrained devices

 ProtoNN ([paper](http://manikvarma.org/pubs/gupta17.pdf)) has been developed for machine learning applications where the intended footprint of the ML model is small.
 ProtoNN models have memory requirements that are several orders of magnitude lower than other modern ML algorithms.
 At prediction time, ProtoNN is fast, precise, and accurate.